ionStici/tools/mds/more/vscode-setup.md

 {
   // VS CODE SETTINGS
   "editor.formatOnSave": true, // Automatically formats the code when you save the file.
-  "editor.formatOnPaste": true, // Automatically formats text immediately after it is pasted.
-  "editor.formatOnType": true, // Automatically formats the line after typing.
   "files.autoSave": "onFocusChange", // Automatically saves your file when the editor loses focus.
-  "window.title": "${activeEditorMedium}", // Configures the window title based on the active editor's path.
-  "files.trimTrailingWhitespace": true, // Removes any whitespace at the end of a line automatically when saving a file.
   "explorer.confirmDelete": false, // Disables the confirmation dialog when deleting files using the file explorer.
   "explorer.compactFolders": false, //  Prevents the file explorer from compacting folders into single clickable paths.
-  "workbench.sideBar.location": "left", // Positions the sidebar on the left side of the window.
   "workbench.startupEditor": "none", // No editor is open when VS Code starts.
-  "workbench.statusBar.visible": true, // Makes the status bar visible at the bottom of the editor.
+  "workbench.statusBar.visible": false, // Hides the status bar at the bottom of the editor.
   "workbench.editor.enablePreview": false, // Opens files always in a permanent editor instead of in a preview mode.
   "workbench.editor.restoreViewState": true, // Restores the last viewed state of the editor when reopening a file.
   "editor.find.addExtraSpaceOnTop": true, // Adds extra space on top of the editor when using the Find feature.